 Parents Need to Know

-Parents need to know that Transformers: Dark of the Moon is third installment in the blockbuster Transformers franchise is less crude than the first sequel but more violent than the original.
+Parents need to know that Transformers: Dark of the Moon is third installment in the blockbuster Transformers franchise.
+It's less crude than the first sequel but more violent than the original.
 Tween and teen boys in particular will be interested in seeing this movie, but even younger kids who are familiar with the Hasbro toys may be curious about yet another live-action adaptation.
 Like all of director Michael Bay's films, there's a constant threat to all the characters -- in fact, humanity in general -- and an accompanying body count to match that sense of peril.
 Some robot deaths are particularly startling.
 Language is edgy, with frequent uses of "a--hole," "bitch," and "s--t" and two variations on the F-bomb.
 This is a dream movie for car, weapon, and military aficionados, but not so much for young girls, since the only three women in the film are stereotypes -– the young blond "hottie," the tough older careerist, and the wisecracking middle-aged mom.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.